karne1098/kebash/README.md

 # Kebash!

-Kebash! is a game made by Brown-RISD Game Developers in Fall 2022
+Kebash! was a game made by Brown-RISD Game Developers in Fall 2022.